lohwenxin/url-shortener/README.md

 # url-shortener
-This project is a DIY URL-shortener that helps the user shorten a URL, keep track of all URLs to shorten, as well as the number of clicks per shortened URL.
+This project is a DIY URL-shortener that helps the user shorten a URL.
+The website also keeps track of all URLs the user has shortened, as well as the number of clicks per shortened URL.

 ![Screenshot](images/url-shortener.JPG)